phillips0616/phillips0616.github.io/index.md

 #### Results

-The results below were generated in a 10x10x10 environment and the averages are over 500 iterations.
+The results below were generated in a 10x10x10 environment and the averages are calculated over 500 iterations.
 In each iteration the initial position was in the bottom left (-10,-10,0) and the goal was in the top right (10,10,10).

 | Environment | Neighbors | Configurations | Avg Runtime (seconds) | Avg Distance (no path smoothing) | Avg Distance (path smoothing) | % Success |
 |-------------|-----------|----------------|-----------------------|------------------------------|---------------------------|-----------|